 During the Learning Everywhere distance-learning program, no. Generally, though, yes we have a safe and fun after school program for the UMCS community.

 Is there a before school program?

-No, there is not for the 2018-19 school year.
-Currently, children may be dropped off at 7:45 a.m. for supervised play on the playground at Brann and at 8:15am at Pleasant.
+No. When school is in-person again, children may be dropped off at 7:45 a.m. for supervised play on the playground.

 If one of my children attends UMCS, will my other children receive preference in admission?